mikependon/RepoDB.NET/pages/attributes/propertyhandler.md

 }
 ```

-Then you can use this attribute to mark the class property to use the `PersonAddressHandler` property handler during the transformation.
+Then, you can use this attribute to mark the class property to use the `PersonAddressHandler` property handler during the transformation.

 ```csharp
 public class Person